adityassharma-ss/Spring-REST-Sample-API/README.md

 # Spring-REST-Sample-API

-This is a simple Spring-java Rest api.
+This is a simple Spring-java Rest api that performs simple calculations and generates the result as JSON.